fclubb/fclubb.github.io/_pages/about.md

 ### Post-doctoral fellowships

-There are a number of different fellowships which are available to apply for to come and work at Durham University.
+There are a number of different fellowships which you can apply for to work at Durham University.
 Please note that all these schemes are competitive and require a strong CV and project idea.
 I'm happy to help support interested candidates!
 Potential schemes are:

 * Addison Wheeler Fellowships: 3 years funding for early stage researchers who have already achieved a PhD.
 Deadline is around February each year: [more information](https://www.dur.ac.uk/ias/addisonwheelerfellowships/)
 * Newton International Fellowships: 2 years for non-UK researchers who wish to work in the UK: [more information](https://royalsociety.org/grants-schemes-awards/grants/newton-international/)